ripienaar/gwtf/README.md

 and atrm

-You can send notifications to iPhone, iPads and Macs using Boxcar, see the BOXCAR.md file in the git repository for details
+You can send notifications to iPhone, iPads and Macs using Boxcar, see the BOXCAR.md file in the git repository for details.
+Notfio is also supported for Android users, see the NOTIFO.md file for details.

 Adding a reminder only task
 ---------------------------